Online-Everything-Tool/oet/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [OET Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [Your Email or Contact Method - Optional]. *(Make sure to create the CODE_OF_CONDUCT.md file)*
+Please report unacceptable behavior to [Your Email or Contact Method - Optional].

 ## How Can I Contribute?